Public Transport In Wuhan Suspended Due To Coronavirus Concerns

 On Weibo, China's equivalent of Twitter, eight out of the 10 most discussed topics are related to the Wuhan pneumonia.
 The topic with the latest updates on the number of infections has been read 650 million times.

-People in infected areas are lining up at pharmacies and convenient stores to stock up on masks and antibacterial soaps.
+People in infected areas are lining up at pharmacies and convenience stores to stock up on masks and antibacterial soaps.
 Honeywell and 3M have sold most of their masks on the Chinese e-commerce websites Taobao and JD.com.

 "I can't afford masks anymore," said one netizen on Weibo.
 "The pharmacy I went to has raised the price to 10 RMB [$1.50] each.
 I could buy a pack of 10 at that price before the outbreak."